Nancy Drew: Secrets Can Kill: Plot

-Upon talking to Daryl, Nancy realizes that it was Mitch who killed jake and Daryl tells Nancy to stay away from him and the case.
-Nancy however has a plan to get Mitch arrested with Daryl and Connie’s help, together the two are able to hold Mitch off long enough until the cops arrive and arrest him.
-With Jake’s killer behind bars, everyone resumes their normal lives while Nancy goes to Hollywood to solve the mysterious death threats of a rising star named Rick Arlen which leads into the events of the next game.
+Upon talking to Daryl, Nancy realizes that it was Mitch who killed Jake and Daryl tells Nancy to stay away from him and the case.
+Nancy however has a plan to get Mitch arrested with Daryl and Connie’s help, together the two can hold Mitch off long enough until the cops arrive and arrest him.
+With Jake’s killer behind bars, everyone resumes their normal lives while Nancy goes to New York City to solve the mysterious death threats of a rising star named Rick Arlen which leads to the events of the next game.